Critical Path Method (CPM) in Project Management

 In a schedule network diagram, many paths can be seen starting from a point and ending at a point.
 These paths consist of activities which have durations and dependencies.
 Every path have some duration but the critical path is the longest path of the network diagram.
 In other words it is the shortest time possible to complete the project

-Key Steps in the Critical Path Method
+Key Steps of the Critical Path Method

 1. List the Activities

 Activities can be determined by using the work breakdown structure and project scope.
 The scope of work defines the deliverables required to complete the project.
 The work breakdown structure divides the project scope into meaningful work packages.

 2. Establish Dependencies

 Activity dependencies represent the relationship between the activities.
 Predecessor and Successor activities should be determined in this step.
 Below questions should be answered;

 Which activity will start before this activity ends?